balena-os/leviathan/documentation/config-reference.md

 - `organization` is the balenaCloud organizations where test applications are created.
 Ideally, you can add it as an environment variable and reference it with `process.env.BALENACLOUD_ORG`.
 - `image` is the absolute path to the balenaOS image that is flashed onto the Device Under Test (DUT).
 The image should be kept under the `workspace` directory.
 The path after `__dirname` in the config is a path relative to the workspace directory.
 Make sure to rename the image to balena.img.
 If you provide `balena.img` as your balenaOS image, then Leviathan will compress it for you in `gz` format.
 We recommend compressing beforehand, as it saves time.
 - `workers` is the property where we specify precisely on which testbots the test suites will be executed on.
 You can specify this in multiple ways as per the requirement.
+- `downloadVersion`: If you intend to download a balenaOS version for your tests, then you can use this property to specify the balenaOS version semver.
+The `fetchOS` helper will find and download the balenaOS image.
+To find the implementation, check https://github.com/balena-os/leviathan/blob/556ae5b52aacc28e72c42ca20413ed0e742126b3/core/lib/components/balena/sdk.js#L557

 *Deprecated Properties*